robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 The **contrapositive** of an implication $P \rarr Q$ is the statement $\neg Q \rarr \neg P$.
 An implication and its contrapositive are logically equivalent.
 The contrapositive can be helpful in deciding whether an implication is true: often it is easier to analyze the contrapositive.

+If an implication and its converse are true, we say that P and Q are equivalent and write $P \leftrightarrow Q$ ( the biconditional).

 #### Proof Method #1
 In order to prove $P \text { IMPLIES } Q$: